rh3mie/Retail-Sales-and-Profitability-Intelligence-Dashboard/README.md

 *By Rhey Mar De Vera*

 ## Overview
-This project was created to analyze retail sales data and offer business intelligence solutions through the use of **PostgreSQL** and **Power BI**.
+This project was created to analyze retail sales data and provide business intelligence solutions using **PostgreSQL** and **Power BI**.
 The objective was to design a structured data model and use it to build a multi-paged dashboard to evaluate real-world analytics.
 This includes insights such as:

 - Business Performance
 - Product Profitability